 33. Avoid light font on dark background

-Make your CTA buttons stand out with a sharp color, a different size and style.
-The more prominent your action buttons looks, the more more important it will look.
+Make your CTA buttons stand out with a sharp color, different size and style.
+The more prominent your action buttons is, the more more important it will look.

 35. Use high-quality photos

 It’s okay if you don’t have high quality photos, there are numerous free stock photo websites to get attractive visuals.

 Your recipients will always try to click your images.
 Think of assigning a link to your site to optimize the conversion.